Wax Heads: How to Use the Complete Walkthrough Hub for Perfect Ratings

 • Confusing artist lore with album mood: some clues point to backstory, not sound.

-• Ignoring the shop itself: late tracks can tie customer progress to the layout and internal logic of Repeater Records, not just the shelves.
+• Ignoring the shop itself: late tracks can tie customer progress to the layout of Repeater Records, not just the shelves.

-• Over-trusting memory from previous tracks: the game reuses its conversational style, but not always the same reasoning pattern.
+• Over-trusting memory from earlier tracks: the game reuses its conversational style, but not always the same reasoning pattern.

-• Using video as the first reference: longplays show what happened, but written walkthroughs explain what the clue meant.
+• Reaching for video first: a longplay shows what happened, but a written walkthrough explains what the clue meant.

 Advertisement